 VDE also tests hundreds of thousands of tools annually, meaning they play a significant part in electrical safety worldwide.

 Here are a few things you should know about VDE screwdrivers:

 VDE Screwdrivers Avoid Electrocution

 If you work on or close to electrical circuits, you risk electrocution.
-To avoid electrocution, always use a screwdriver that is insulated and bears the triangular VDE mark below.
+Always use an insulated screwdriver that bears the triangular VDE mark below to avoid electrocution.